mckinsey/vizro/vizro-core/docs/pages/user-guides/run.md

 !!! note "Reloading and debugging"

     Code reloading and hot reloading do not work within a Jupyter Notebook.
-Instead, you must restart the entire Jupyter kernel to reload the dashboard and reflect changes in the dashboard configuration.
+Instead, there are two methods to reload the dashboard:

+	* Restart the Jupyter kernel and re-run your notebook.
+	* Add a cell containing `from vizro import Vizro; Vizro._reset()` to the top of your notebook and re-rerun it.
+There is no need to restart the Jupyter kernel.

 ## Gunicorn